 1. Build Relationships: To break down any walls, it is critical that coaches establish a relationship with his or her coachee as the first step in a partnership.
 This is particularly important for teachers who have resisted coaching in the past.
 Patience is required when building trust, not only through the coach’s credibility and knowledge, but also through shared experiences, complete transparency, and confidentiality.
 Only once a coach has built a foundation of trust and honesty can a coach-teacher relationship begin to form and thrive.

 2. Goal Setting – Listen, Then Ask Questions: Being able to listen attentively is one of the most important traits a coach can possess.
-It is important at this stage to let the teacher talk as the coach actively listens carefully for the need(s) they are expressing before offering recommendations.
-Once this listening session is complete, coaches can then ask questions that identify areas of concern, struggles, and success, to better inform the coaching plan.
+It is important at this stage to encourage the teacher to talk as the coach actively listens carefully for the need(s) the teacher may be expressing.
+Once this listening session is complete, coaches can then ask questions to elicit areas of concern, struggles, and success, to better inform the coaching plan.

 One successful technique to employ is the “Miracle Question.”
 For example, “What would your classroom look and sound like if you were performing your best and had designed the perfect learning experience for your students?”
 Another effective technique is “scaling”, which poses the question of where the teacher thinks he or she is currently performing on a 1 to 10 scale.
-As a follow-up question, the coach might ask, “What steps can be taken to move the needle even just one number higher?
+As a follow-up question, the coach might ask, “What steps can be taken to move the needle even just one number higher?”
 These strategies are especially productive as they “make opportunities for growth feel really tangible to our coaching partners,” Catapult Learning Vice President of Professional Development Susan Gerenstein says.
 “They also prompt practical, goal-oriented steps in the coaching partnership.”

-A teacher’s strengths can also serve as a model for suggestions, as many coaches use a strengths-based approach that builds upon success to accelerate an instructor’s professional growth.
+A teacher’s strengths can also serve as a model for suggestions, as coaches are encouraged to use a strengths-based approach that builds upon success to accelerate an instructor’s professional growth.
 From there, coaches apply their keen understanding of adult self-directed learning models before moving onto a gradual release of responsibility.